Rajakumaran-007/ML-Project/README.md

 ---

 # ⭐ Conclusion
-This project demonstrates how Machine Learning can be applied in the healthcare domain to assist in heart disease prediction.
-It helps in understanding data analysis, visualization, model building, and prediction techniques using Python.
+This project demonstrates the application of Machine Learning in the healthcare field for predicting heart disease.
+It provides practical knowledge of data analysis, visualization, model training, and prediction using Python in Google Colab.